 Personally, this is probably the site I know best on our list.
 We talk about the restaurant’s historic facade on the Loop Interior Architecture Walking Tour.
 I have, in all likelihood, spent several days of my life comparing its faux-Old World look to those of the neighboring buildings.
 That being said, I’m overdue for a serving of Chicken Vesuvio; it’s been many years.
 Need to fix that.

 Alright, now we’re into the segment where I’m gonna rant some.

-The troubled legacy of commemoration of Italians in Chicago continues with the Balbo Monument.
-Fascist dictator Benito Mussolini and his stooge Italo Balbo gifted an ancient Roman column to Chicago during the 1933 Century of Progress Expo.
+The commemoration of Italians in Chicago continues with the Balbo Monument.
+Fascist dictator Benito Mussolini and his murderous stooge Italo Balbo gifted an ancient Roman column to Chicago during the 1933 Century of Progress Expo.
 The gift was received before the Axis of Steel with Hitler and the awful war to liberate Italy from Fascist and Nazi control.
 That campaign cost the lives of up to 70,000 Allied soldiers.
-Mussolini’s puppet government also fought an awful colonial war in Ethiopia, oversaw the stigmatization of Italy’s Jews and signed off on their extermination in the Holocaust.
+Mussolini’s puppet government also fought an awful colonial war in Ethiopia, oversaw the stigmatization of Italy’s Jews, and signed off on their extermination in the Holocaust.

 <rant>We’ve got a holiday named after a mass murderer and a monument (and major downtown street) named after a Fascist.
 We need to pick better Italians to honor.
 Chicago has been home to many of them, including Italian-Americans like Enrico Fermi and Harry Caray.
 We could also choose to honor the countless Native Americans who lost their lives and land directly or indirectly due to European and American imperialism. </rant>